deanwampler/spark-scala-tutorial/README.markdown

 From now on, except where noted, the instructions apply for both your local workstation and Hadoop setup.

 First, change to the root directory for this workshop.

-> NOTE: There is a bug in Activator version 1.2.X and earlier that causes output of the exercises to not appear in the web UI.
-The issue is fixed in the forthcoming version 1.3.
-Until it is released (mid February 2015), use the `shell` mode discussed next.

 If you prefer a command-line interface, either run `activator shell` or `sbt`, depending on which tool you installed.